neutron-org/neutron-docs/docs/neutron/modules/admin-module/overview.md

-# Overview
+# Admin Module

-## Abstract
+## Overview

-This document specifies the Admin module for the Neutron network, which serves as a central governance tool for administrators, developers, and the [DAO](link) members to propose and execute critical operations on the Neutron network.
+The Admin module in the Neutron network is a central governance tool, enabling the [DAO](link) to propose and execute pivotal operations.
+Developed using the [cosmos-sdk](https://github.com/cosmos/cosmos-sdk), this module is upgraded to align with the `Cosmos SDK 0.47`.

-The Admin module is a product of leveraging the functionalities and structures provided by the [cosmos-sdk](https://github.com/cosmos/cosmos-sdk), tailored specifically for the requirements of the Neutron network.

 ## Concepts